 What is Dirty Electricity?

-The wiring systems in most homes and buildings uses 60 Hertz AC electricity (50 Hertz in Europe) and for a long time this was a good system because nearly all electronics used this same electricity in an even and consistent flow.
+The wiring systems in most homes and buildings use 60 Hertz AC electricity (50 Hertz in Europe) and for a long time, this was a good system because nearly all electronics used this same electricity in an even and consistent flow.
 However, many modern electronics no longer operate using this electrical system.
-Referred to as High Frequency Voltage Transients, these inconsistent uses of the 60 hertz system cause sporadic spikes and surges of electricity that that is unusable.
+Referred to as High-Frequency Voltage Transients, these inconsistent uses of the 60-hertz system cause sporadic spikes and surges of electricity that is unusable.
 This unusable dirty electricity spreads through the existing wiring in your home and to other buildings, emitting harmful EMF radiation.

 How is Dirty Electricity Created?